 The development of the programme is supported by the Stockholm Resilience Centre International Advisory Board and key advisors from the Pontus Schultz Foundation.

 Lisen Schultz is Head of design and Programme director.
-She also leads the research stream Biosphere Stewardship at the Stockholm Resilience Centre (SRC) and founded the Pontus Schultz Foundation.
-She is supported by faculty from the SRC, including Carl Folke, Johan Rockström, Frances Westley, Per Olsson, Fredrik Moberg, Sturle Hauge Simonsen and Owen Gaffney.
+She is also a deputy director of transdisciplinarity at the Stockholm Resilience Centre (SRC) and the founder of the Pontus Schultz Foundation.
+She is supported by faculty and staff from the SRC, including Carl Folke, Johan Rockström, Frances Westley, Per Olsson, Fredrik Moberg, Sturle Hauge Simonsen, Helene Karlsson and Astrid Auraldsson Sjögreen.